crossplane/upjet/docs/generating-a-provider.md

 # Generating a Crossplane Provider using Terrajet

-In this Guide, we will generate a Crossplane provider leveraging an existing Terraform provider using Terrajet.
+In this Guide, we will generate a Crossplane provider based on an existing Terraform provider using Terrajet.

 We have chosen [Terraform GitHub provider] as an example, but the process would